 Port Tarakohe Spatial Plan adopted – Thank you for your support!

-The Community helped shape the Port Tarakohe Spatial Plan
+The community helped shape the Port Tarakohe Spatial Plan

 The issues and options paper for the spatial plan relied heavily on past feedback from the community regarding the development of the port.
 This feedback was used to draft an issues and options paper which the community provided further comment on.
 The draft spatial plan was well supported by the community and following further consideration of the matters raised the spatial plan was finalised.